Multaq® Liver Damage

 If you took Multaq and were hospitalized with liver damage or liver failure, if you required a liver transplant, or if a loved one took Multaq and died from liver problems, contact our firm immediately.

 Our attorneys are working to help Multaq liver damage victims get the help they need.
-Call us or fill out a free online consultation form to learn how we may be able to help you and your loved ones.
+Call us or fill out a free online consultation form to learn how we may be able to help after you’ve been prescribed a dangerous drug.

 What is Multaq used for?